Bed bug control and elimination for homes and businesses in Vancouver, BC

 - Fecal stains (black colouration) – appear to look like cracked black pepper at a distance but will not wipe away when brushed (stained).

-Why do I have to get rid of them?
+Q: Do I need to get rid of bed bugs?

 Without bed bug extermination, these pests will damage household furniture and other objects, causing the need for forced replacement of the items in order to eliminate the infestation.